nginxinc/nginx-prometheus-exporter/README.md

         A URI or unix domain socket path for scraping NGINX or NGINX Plus metrics.
         For NGINX, the stub_status page must be available through the URI.
 For NGINX Plus -- the API.
 The default value can be overwritten by SCRAPE_URI environment variable. (default "http://127.0.0.1:8080/stub_status")
   -nginx.ssl-ca-cert string
-        The CA certificate to use to validate the servers SSL certificate.
+        Path to the PEM encoded CA certificate file used to validate the servers SSL certificate.
 The default value can be overwritten by SSL_CA_CERT environment variable.
   -nginx.ssl-client-cert string
-        The client certificate to use when connecting to the server.
+        Path to the PEM encoded client certificate file to use when connecting to the server.
 The default value can be overwritten by SSL_CLIENT_CERT environment variable.
   -nginx.ssl-client-key string
-        The client certificate key to use when connecting to the server.
+        Path to the PEM encoded client certificate key file to use when connecting to the server.
 The default value can be overwritten by SSL_CLIENT_KEY environment variable.
   -nginx.ssl-verify
         Perform SSL certificate verification.
 The default value can be overwritten by SSL_VERIFY environment variable. (default true)
   -nginx.timeout duration